-The furniture retail playbook has changed.
+The furniture retail landscape has changed.
 Today, a new generation of disruptive DTC brands are shaking up retail — setting high standards for pleasant furniture shopping experiences.
-Let’s take a look at 10 tech-savvy furniture players redefining the furniture buyer’s journey.
+Let’s take a look at some of the best DTC furniture brands redefining the furniture buyer’s journey.

 1. Monte Design — Engaging product pages